gasp0/liveagent/README.md

 ## Technologies used:

-VSCODE with ESLint and Prettier
 HTML SCSS JAVASCRIPT REACT

 ### REACT modules & HOOKS:

-    1. REACT BOOTSTRAP (to help with responsivity)
+- REACT BOOTSTRAP (to help with responsivity)
-    2. REACT TRANSITION GROUP
+- REACT TRANSITION GROUP
+- REACT COUNT UP
-    3. useRef, useState, useEffect (useRef for loading animation on benefits section, state and effect for loading data to chat section)
+- useRef, useState, useEffect (useRef for loading animation on benefits section, state and effect for loading data to chat section)

+### Some extra features

+- Chat application with transition effect
+- After rendering a site one of four sample chats is fetched from external server and embeded to site :)
+- When numbers in benefits enter viewport, count up animation is fired :)